Is it possible to receive salvation in our final hour?

 - We need to recognize the truth and realize our fallen state from God’s favor and grace.
 No one gets to heaven by their own merit.
 All of us are helpless and need to recognize our need of Christ as the only Savior.

-- We need to be able to exercise faith sufficient to receive pardon for our sins and surrender our hearts to the Person of Christ as our personal Savior.
+- We need to be able to exercise faith sufficient to receive pardon for our sins; and surrender our hearts to the Person of Christ as our personal Savior.
 This faith is to be real, living within us.
 We will then have God’s translated peace made known to us.
 For He gives all who truly turn to Him a consciousness of belonging.
-That is, an assurance that we belong to Him, and He to us.
-It is the time when Christ becomes the love of our lives.
+That is, an assurance that we belong to Him, and He to us (Rom 8:16).
+This is the time when Christ becomes the love of our lives.

 The truth of the matter